Frequently Asked Questions

 I’m a new member, how do I get access to the space?

-Thursday evenings are a good time for getting access to the space, because members are there for the open evening.
+Thursday evenings are a good time for getting access to space because members are there for the open evening.

 You can also use the General channel on Slack to say when you would like to go and ask if there’s anyone going who could let you in.